Relational Database Change Management

 Ensure that pre-production databases are accurately tested while protecting sensitive information.
 Protect sensitive data in the production environment with data masking, and quickly migrate the masked, yet realistic and fully functional, data into Development, Test and QA environments.

 DB Change Manager offers multi-database platform support for major DBMSs from a single interface.
 This capability expedites system access and translates DBA skills across platforms to reduce learning curves and errors.
-DB Change Manager includes support for SQL Server, Oracle Database, Sybase ASE, and Db2 LUW.
+DB Change Manager includes support for all of the major relational database platforms (Microsoft SQL Server, Microsoft Azure SQL Database, Oracle Database, IBM Db2 LUW, SAP Sybase ASE, PostgreSQL, Pivotal Greenplum, and Amazon Redshift) from a single common graphical user interface.